hvopen/hvopen-website/_events/2018/2018-03-28-leadership-meetup.md

 type: leadership
 ---

-HVOpen leadership meetup to discuss topics about running the group.
-This is the quarterly meeting of core volunteers and others that would like to volunteer to help on the organizing side of HVOpen.
+HV Open leadership meetup to discuss topics about running the group.
+This is the quarterly meeting of core volunteers and others that would like to volunteer to help on the organizing side of HV Open.
 All are welcome, but be prepared to go home with an assigned task at the end of it.

 Topics for discussion:

-* HVOpen Rebrand status
+* HV Open Rebrand status
   * Website status
   * Mailchimp Templates
   * Full name of group